Healthy NTU wellbeing programme

 Support and advice for NTU students

-Support, help and advice is provided through the First Rapid Early Intervention for Eating Disorders (FREED) service.
-It is a service for 16 to 25-year-olds who have had an eating disorder for three years or less (anorexia nervosa, bulimia nervosa, binge eating disorder or another eating disorder).
+You can get help from the First Rapid Early Intervention for Eating Disorders (FREED) service.
+FREED is for 16 to 25-year-olds who've have had an eating disorder for three years or less.
+These include:

-Getting help for your eating disorder through FREED is given rapid access to specialised treatment which gives special attention to challenges you may be facing in the early stages of an eating disorder.
+FREED can give you rapid access to specialised treatment.
+This can pay special attention to the challenges you may face in the early stages of an eating disorder.